BALUNS

 FAQ

-A balun (balanced-to-unbalanced) is a passive device used to convert a differential signal into a single-ended signal, or the reverse.
-It allows measurement equipment with standard coaxial inputs to interface with differential sensors or circuits.
-In high-voltage measurement systems, a balun generates two signals with equal amplitude but opposite phase, creating a balanced pair from a single-ended input.
+A balun (short for balanced-to-unbalanced) is a passive device used to convert a differential signal into a single-ended signal, or the reverse.
+In practical terms, it allows measurement equipment with standard coaxial inputs to interface with differential sensors or circuits.

 DATASHEET & DOCUMENTATION